wxzhao15/disaster_response_classifier/README.md

 - json
 - plotly

+Please refer to requirement.txt file in directory for more details.

 ## Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.